chauff/cse1500-web-transcripts/Lecture-8.md

 - **Storing a session ID in a cookie without informing the user**.
 A user may use a public computer to access a web application that requires authentication.
 Instead of logging out, the user simply closes the browser tab (this does NOT delete a session cookie!).
 An attacker uses the same browser and application a few minutes later - the original user will still be authenticated.
 - **Session ID are sent via HTTP** instead of HTTPS.
 In this case, an attacker can listen to the network traffic and simply read out the session ID.
 The attacker can then access the application without requiring the user's login/password.
 - **Session IDs are static instead of being rotated**.
 If session IDs are not regularly changed, they are more easily guessable.
-- **Session IDs are predictable.** Once an attacker gains knowledge of how to generate valid session IDs, the attacker can can wait for a user with valuable information to pass by.
+- **Session IDs are predictable.** Once an attacker gains knowledge of how to generate valid session IDs, the attacker can wait for a user with valuable information to pass by.

 #### :bangbang: NodeGoat

 1. Head to NodeGoat's installation at http://nodegoat.herokuapp.com/login.
-2. Open the browser's dev tools, in particular the Storage Inspector that allows you to view the cookies stored by the client.
+2. Open the browser's dev tools.
+In particular, the Storage Inspector (under Application tab in Chrome) allows you to view the cookies stored by the client.
 3. Login with `user1` (user) and `User1_123` (password).
 4. Check the cookie value of `connect.sid`.
 5. Close the browser tab.